drivet/website/content/blog/miscellanea/learning-music.md

 perceived, in some sense, to be the same note, in what has been referred to as "the basic miracle of music".

-I even understood, in my limited way, that you could sound out the Do-Re-Mi musical pattern on a piano by hitting a certain contiguous sequence of white keys.
+I even understood, in a limited way, that you could sound out the Do-Re-Mi musical pattern on a piano by hitting a certain contiguous sequence of white keys.
 And I knew that the sounds and the keys were associated with letters (the Do sound was a C, I knew, and the Re sound was a D).